This post was written by Zack Crockett, a Priceonomics staff writer

 Taco Bell accompanied the ad with its own press release, likening their purchase to corporate highway adoptions:

 “We’re just going one step further by purchasing one of the country's greatest historic treasures.
 Taco Bell's heritage and imagery have revolved around the symbolism of the bell.
 Now we've got the crown jewel of bells."

 At noon, Taco Bell released another statement admitting the whole thing was a hoax, but it was too late.
-Hundreds of irate Americans swarmed Taco Bell franchises in protest, and thousands -- including two United States senators -- called the National Park Service (who oversee the bell) to lodge complaints.
+Hundreds of irate Americans swarmed Taco Bell franchises in protest, and thousands—including two United States senators—called the National Park Service (which oversees the bell) to lodge complaints.
 “It was a complete shock,” a park spokeswoman told the press.
 “I was drinking a cup of coffee, opened up the paper, and there it was.
 I believe I started hyperventilating.''

-The public’s collective response was so intense that the NPS had to call a mid-morning press conference to announce that the Liberty Bell was, in fact, “not for sale;” in the ensuing chaos, Taco Bell pledged $50,000 toward its upkeep.
+The public’s collective response was so intense that the Park Service had to call a mid-morning press conference to announce that the Liberty Bell was, in fact, “not for sale;” in the ensuing chaos, Taco Bell pledged $50,000 toward its upkeep.

 "To appropriate one of the cherished symbols of our national heritage and use it as part of some cheap, thoughtless advertising ploy is totally disgusting.
 To use this sacred symbol as part of some silly game is an affront to generations of proud Americans who have fought and died for this country's freedom - so proudly represented by the Liberty Bell .
 Apparently this doesn't matter to Taco Bell officials - or maybe they just don't get it."